Installation#

 1. Docker installation#

-Autoware's Open AD Kit containers enables you to run Autoware easily on your host machine ensuring same environment for all deployments without installing any dependencies.
-Full Guide on Docker Installation Setup.
+Autoware's Open AD Kit containers enable you to run and develop Autoware easily on your host machine, ensuring the same environment for development and deployment without installing dependencies.

-Open AD Kit is also the First SOAFEE Blueprint for autonomous driving that offers extensible modular containers for making it easier to run Autoware's AD stack on distributed systems.
-Full Guide on Open AD Kit Setup.
+Open AD Kit is the first SOAFEE Blueprint for autonomous driving, offering extensible modular containerized workloads to simplify running Autoware's AD stack on distributed systems.
+Refer to the Open AD Kit Documentation for more details.

 2. Source installation#